Landfill sources (A_10)

 Water quality characterisation campaigns (A_12)

-In 20225 no water quality monitoring campaigns in connection with the dredging works were carried out in the Service Area.
-Typically, the type of parameters that were measured during these characterisation campaigns were: Dissolved oxygen, pH, redox potential, conductivity, temperature, salinity, turbidity, suspended solids, total nitrogen, phosphates, oxidisable organic carbon and metals (mercury, cadmium, lead, copper, zinc, chromium, nickel and arsenic).
+During 20245 a water quality monitoring campaign was carried out in the Service Area, related to the dredging works.
+Typically, the type of parameters measured during these characterisation campaigns are: dissolved oxygen, pH, redox potential, conductivity, temperature, salinity, turbidity, suspended solids, total nitrogen, phosphates, oxidisable organic carbon and metals (mercury, cadmium, lead, copper, zinc, chromium, nickel and arsenic).

-5) In relation to the EIS Resolution of 22 January 2018, of the Directorate General for Environmental Quality and Assessment and the Environment.
+5) In relation to the EIS Resolution of 22 January 2018 and Resolution of 10 December 2024, of the Directorate General for Environmental Quality and Assessment and the Environment.

-In the Service Area of the Huelva Port there is a large area for industrial use whose installations have their own sewage network with connection to the municipal network.
-As regards the rest of the area used by the port, there is also an extensive sewage network that collects wastewater and takes it to the Municipal Wastewater Treatment Plant for final treatment.
+In the Service Area of the Port of Huelva for the area destined for industrial use, the installations have their own sewage network with connection to the municipal network.
+In relation to the rest of the area with port uses, there is also an extensive sewage network that collects wastewater and takes it to the Municipal Wastewater Treatment Plant for final treatment.

 Type of treatment | % of area6 |